Q42/HackingTigrinya/README.md

 Tensorflow Serving runs in a separate Docker container.

-First export the trained model by running `./export-model.sh` from within the Docker container.
+First we need to export the trained model by running `./export-model.sh` from within the Docker container.
 At the end of the `./export-model.sh` step above the exported model is uploaded to a GCP bucket: `gs://hacking-tigrinya-enti-cloud/output-enti/[timestamp]`.

-Make sure to run the following commands on the host machine rather than in the Docker container!

-Use this timestamp as input for the following script to download the latest model and start the Tensorflow Serving container: `./download-latest-model-and-start-server [timestamp]`.
+Everything else regarding inference with help of Tensorflow Serving can be found in the folder [inference](inference).

+- To build the inference container run: `build.sh [timestamp]`.
+- To start the inference container run: `run.sh`.
+- To deploy the inference container run: `deploy.sh`.

 If the server started correctly, you can now issue requests to the Tensorflow Serving server.
 Run `./infer-ti.sh` to issue two translation requests.